-The mission of the White Lick Creek & Vandalia Trail Alliance (WLCVTA) is to facilitate development and support for the Vandalia Trail, a multi-use, off-road trail for non-motorized travel, of the White Lick Creek Greenway for a quiet, more natural trail experience; as well as the protection and conservation of the White Lick Creek and its woodlands for citizens to enjoy Indiana’s natural environment.
+The mission of the White Lick Creek & Vandalia Trail Alliance, Inc. (WLCVTA) is to facilitate development and support for the Vandalia Trail, a multi-use, off-road trail for non-motorized travel, of the White Lick Creek Greenway for a quiet, more natural trail experience; as well as the protection and conservation of the White Lick Creek and its woodlands for citizens to enjoy Indiana’s natural environment.
 Both the Vandalia Trail and White Lick Creek Greenway are located on the West Side of Indianapolis.

 The Vandalia Trail is a segment of the National Road Heritage Trail, a cross-state multi-use trail to span 160 miles, 30 communities, and years of Hoosier history, stretching from Terre Haute to Richmond.